grondak/noticeavoid/README.md

   * Lookie-Loos
 * Background: just black
 * Playfield: shows where you are on your journey to experience social anxiety and try to help Chad.
+* Audio Channel 0: Some beats, yo
+* Audio Channel 1: Anxiety Static

 #### The Game field is drawn:
+1. Play music & static; determine Lookie-loos strategy
-1. Score
+2. Score
-2. Your picture
+3. Your picture
-3. Playfield
+4. Playfield
-4. Your dot, Lookie-Loos, their eyelines.
+5. Your dot, Lookie-Loos, their eyelines.

 #### Features:
 * joystick movement input: moving the ball, which represents you